Kiera Cullen

 (she/her)

-Tany is a transplant to Pittsburgh and has lived here for 4 years.
-She was born in Massachusetts, grew Tanyup in South Florida, and most recently moved from Buffalo, NY.
-While in Buffalo she ran an afterschool art program ( one she attended in her youth) and also received a degree in Fine Arts from The University of Buffalo.
+Tany is a transplant to Pittsburgh and has lived here for 6 years.
+She was born in Massachusetts, grew up in South Florida, and most recently moved from Buffalo, NY.
+While in Buffalo she ran an afterschool art program (one she attended in her youth) and also received a degree in Fine Arts from The University of Buffalo.
 Her love is Art Education and working creatively with children.
 She has also studied various forms of dance throughout her school career including ballet, jazz, and modern.
 Tany enjoys learning about all kinds of music, Djing dance parties, and practicing yoga.
-She is very excited to be a new member of the Assemble team!
+She is very excited to be a member of the Assemble team!

 Contact: tany@assemblepgh.org